rabbitmq/rabbitmq-website/site/heartbeats.md

 TCP keepalives cover all TCP connections on a host, both inbound and outgoing.
-This makes them useful in scenarios with a high outgoing connection churn, e.g. [Shovel](shovel.html) or [Federation](federation.html) plugin links that are often disabled and re-enabled or interrupted.
+This makes them useful in scenarios with a high outgoing connection churn, for example, [Shovel](shovel.html) or [Federation](federation.html) plugin links that are often deactivated and re-activated (re-enabled) or interrupted.

 TCP keepalives can also be used instead of heartbeats by configuring them to lower system-specific values.
-In that case [heartbeats can be disabled](#disabling).
+In that case [heartbeats can be deactivated](#disabling).
 The main benefit of this approach is that all TCP connections on a machine will use identical values regardless of the protocol and client library used.